Sales Research Summary: Key Selling Success Factors

 It's an interesting question, for which the answer often depends on the people concerned.
 Whatever, the role of the sales manager is a crucial one.
 He or she is the point of influence upon the sales people.
 He or she needs to support and buy into new sales processes and behaviours, so arguably mostly it's through and with the sales manager or team leader that training and development should first be channelled.

 This approach is echoed by many development experts, for example Giles Watkins, Shell Lubricants' Global Competence and Learning Manager, who believes that "... training and development should first focus on sales managers, so that their onward positive coaching can then produce a multiplier effect..."

-Trying to operate a sales organization without total commitment is like trying to drive a car without fuel.
+Trying to operate a sales organisation without total commitment is like trying to drive a car without fuel.

-Every organization has the potential to harness the power of their sales people just as surely as oxygen pumps life into the human body.
+Every organisation has the potential to harness the power of their sales people just as surely as oxygen pumps life into the human body.

 ...
 For a moment the handsome Prince stood gazing at the beautiful golden-haired girl, wondering how he could break the spell.
 Stooping he kissed her; instantly Princess Aurora opened her blue eyes ... they lived happily ever after and had many children, all who grew up to become extremely successful sales people.
 And you may be sure they asked all the right fairies to help them avoid the pitfalls and banished the wicked witches forever.